Early years (1968–1980)

 In 2015, the Serbian White Eagles signed former Partizan players Radenko Kamberovic and Bojan Sljivancanin.
 In that season, the club once again experienced glory as they won the regular season title.
 In the play-offs, they beat London City 1–0 with a goal from Branislav Vukomanovic, but their pursuit of the championship ended after a 3–2 loss to Waterloo.

 Former team captain Mirko Medic was assigned the head coach position for the 2016 season.
 He secured them their eleventh straight playoff berth by finishing fourth in the standings.
 Their road to the championship was marked with a 1–0 victory over Toronto Atomic FC with Milos Scepanovic recording the lone goal.
-In the second round they defeated FC Ukraine United 1–0 in order mark their sixth championship final appearance.
+In the second round they defeated FC Ukraine United 1–0 to mark their sixth championship final appearance.
 Their opponents in the final were Hamilton City SC.
 During the match, Hamilton took the lead at the 14th minute with the Serbian White Eagles equalizing at the 59th minute to send the match to extra time where Scepanovic scored the winner to claim the club’s second CSL championship title.

 In 2017, the club finished second in the regular season but was eliminated in the semifinals by the York Region Shooters.
 In 2018, the club qualified for the playoffs but was unfortunately eliminated in the quarterfinals.